astropy/astropy-APEs/APE_public.rst

 The only time this might be good is when a module has dynamic symbols from a `PEP 562 <https://peps.python.org/pep-0562/>`_ module-level ``__getattr__`` method.
-However if it truly dynamic then it cannot be statically analyzed, which is undesirable for other reasons.
+However, if it truly dynamic then it cannot be statically analyzed, which is undesirable for other reasons.
 If it is not truly dynamic, then the "dynamic" symbols can be added to ``__all__`` and an ``__init__.pyi`` file used to communicate the public interface to static analyzers.

 **We make the documentation the authoritative definition of the API.**

-Good code is self-documenting.
-What is public versus internal is an important aspect of the code, and should be communicated in the code itself.
-It is vitally important that the code and user-facing documentation are consistent, and this means that the user-facing documentation must reflect the code.
+Good code is well documented.
+Beyond code comments and docstrings, what is public versus internal is an important aspect of the code, and should be communicated in the code itself.
+It is vitally important that the code and user-facing documentation are consistent, and the user-facing documentation should reflect the code.

 **We make tab-completion the authoritative definition of the API.**

-This is not a good option because it it does not work with implicit namespace packages nor `PEP 562 <https://peps.python.org/pep-0562/>`_ module-level ``__getattr__`` methods.
+This is not a good option because it does not work with implicit namespace packages nor `PEP 562 <https://peps.python.org/pep-0562/>`_ module-level ``__getattr__`` methods.